jobgatono/Web_scrapping-vegetables-/README.md

 Kiondo Market

-Works on both static and JavaScript-driven pages using undetected-chromedriver.
+Works on both static and JavaScript-driven pages.

 Filters for specific vegetables: onions, tomatoes, and cabbages.